mintpepper95/KnowledgeIsPower/Javascript/Basic data types.md

 // rest '...' operator
-// You can use any name instead of 'rest' in place, juse use triple dots
+// You can use any name instead of 'rest' in place, juse use triple dots, remaining elements captured into an array
 // Can also use it in function parameter let [name1, name2, ...rest] = ['Jason', 'Xu', 'rest1', 'rest2', 'rest3'];